 Monterey Bay Kayaks at Moss Landing offers kayak rentals and guided tours into the Elkhorn Slough.
 Novice kayakers should consider a tour.
-All equipment is included and your guide will make sure you have a fun and safe paddle.
-Afternoon winds can really pick up so an early start is recommended.
+All equipment is included, and your guide will make sure you have a fun and safe paddle.
+Afternoon winds can pick up, so an early start is recommended.
 Monterey Bay Kayaks allows dogs in the Kayaks.
 2390 CA-1, Moss Landing, CA 95039

 Moss Landing Where to Eat

 After all that kayaking, you will work up an appetite, and Moss Landing does not disappoint.

 Phil’s Fish Market & Eatery